Frequently Asked Questions (FAQ)

 What happens with tha data?

-The data will be stored under password protection and scientifically analyzed by the ethnographers with regard to their research questions.
+The data will be stored password protected and scientifically analyzed by the ethnographers with regard to their research questions.
 The ethnographers will then write scientific articles and/or books/book chapters on the research results.
-Mara Hofer and Simone Däppen will also write their Master's theses on the research carried out in the emergency.
+Mara Hofer and Simone Däppen will also write their Master's theses on the research carried out in the emergency departments.

 Who has access to the data?

 Prof. Dr. Juliane Kämmer, Head of the CoMind Lab, Prof. Dr. med.
-Wolf Hautz, Head of Research and Teaching at the University Clinic for Emergency Medicine at Inselspital Bern, and the heads of the participating emergency clinics will receive the aggregated research data from Maike Isaac after completion of the study.
-Aggregated research data is a thematic summary of all research results.
-Aggregated research data does not contain the names of the study participants, descriptions of individual persons or situations, or quotes from the study participants.
+Wolf Hautz, Head of Research and Teaching at the University Clinic for Emergency Medicine at Inselspital Bern, and the directors of the participating emergency departments will receive the aggregated research data from Maike Isaac after completion of the study.
+The aggregated research data is a thematic summary of all research results.
+The aggregated research data does not contain the names of the study participants, descriptions of individual persons or situations, or quotes from study participants.
 Prof. Dr. Juliane Kämmer, Prof. Dr. med.
-Wolf Hautz and the directors of the participating emergency clinics do not have access to the field notes, interview transcripts, participant lists or consent forms prepared by the researchers.
+Wolf Hautz and the directors of the participating emergency clinics do not have access to the fieldnotes, interview transcripts, participant lists or consent forms prepared by the researchers.

-We explain in the graphic in the "Results" tab how the report on the study results is created and shared with the directors of the participating emergency clinics.
+We explain in the graphic in the "Results" tab how the report on the study results is created and shared with study participants and the directors of the participating emergency departments.

 Will my participation in the study be made public?

-No. In all publications relating to this study, all information that could be used to identify the name and location of the emergency departments studied, as well as the names of staff and patients, is treated as strictly confidential and replaced by pseudonyms.
+No. In all publications relating to this study, all information that could be used to identify the name and location of the emergency departments studied, as well as the names of staff and patients, is handled confidentially and replaced by pseudonyms.

 How do study participants learn about the research results?